ArnoldNunez/Sorting/README.md

 # Sorting
-C++ program to demonstrate different sorting algorithms
+C program to demonstrate different sorting algorithms

 # Background
 There are many different kinds of sorting algorithms used in programming.
 These different algorithms all produce the same results but do so with different efficiencies.
 The efficiency of a sorting algorithm depends on many factors including how the elements in the list/array are arranged and the total number of elements to sort.
 For example, an insertion sorting alogrithm will generally perform slower than a merge algorithm on a list/array that has been sorted in reverse order.